Personal Injury Lawyers

 The most common type of brain injury is a concussion, which is a “mild” TBI – but no brain injury is truly minor.
 The brain is complex and in some ways poorly understood, and even a mild injury can reverberate through the victim’s life in unexpected ways.

 The cost of a brain injury goes well beyond medical treatment.
-You may be out of work for an extended period of time, and your ability to spend time with your family and do the things you love may be affected.
+You may be out of work for an extended period, and your ability to spend time with your family and do the things you love may be affected.
 You may have significant pain.
 Your relationships are harmed.
 Those are all real losses that deserve real compensation, and that’s our job.

 If your TBI was caused by someone else’s negligence, you have legal recourse, but the insurance company for the at-fault party won’t make it easy.
 They know that brain injuries lead to significant claims, and their goal is to protect their bottom line.
 Their best attorneys and adjusters will be working around the clock to pay you as little as possible, or nothing at all.
 We fight back.